HasamiBlogHeadeer_1200x855

 Timeless Ceramics: The Rich History of Hasami Porcelain

-Our Hasami Porcelain collection originates from the town of Hasami in Nagasaki Prefecture, one of the most prominent pottery districts in Japan.
+The Hasami Dinnerware Collection originates from the town of Hasami in Nagasaki Prefecture, one of the most prominent pottery districts in Japan.
 For more than 400 years, beginning during the Edo period, craftspeople in Hasami have been making porcelainware.
 At that time, a system was created by the Hasami artisans that allowed them to mass produce their porcelain products, making them affordable and consistent in quality.

 During the Edo period, Hasami Porcelain was first distributed throughout Japan and Europe through the nearby port of Nagasaki.
 Today, the fine craftsmanship has crossed even more borders.
 We have partnered with Hasami Porcelain, designed by Takuhiro Shinomoto of Tortoise in Venice, California, to bring you a new vision of the tableware.

-With all pieces available in both a Black and Gloss Gray finish, the Hasami Porcelain collection comes full circle with our new addition of Hasami Plates.
-Available in a 3.5”, 5.5”, 7.5”, 8.5” and 10” diameter, there is a size suited for every meal.
-The range of sizes available allows the Plates to also function as a lid, coaster or tray when needed.
+With the plates and bowls available in a 3.5”, 5.5”, 7.5”, 8.5” and 10” diameter, there is a size suited for every meal.
+The range of sizes available allows the plates to also function as a lid, coaster or tray when needed.
+Or choose the Hasami Ash Wood Trays for a mixed material approach to covering the bowls.

 hasami_black_gallery_option_2

-What’s more – when used in tandem, each Hasami plate acts as a lid to its coordinating bowl size.
-Use this lidded bowl to keep meals warm on the dining table, or stack together for a convenient storage option.
-Our Hasami Plates and Bowls look so beautiful when stacked, you may even consider storing them on view in a cabinet or on a shelf.
+The Hasami plates and bowls look so beautiful when stacked, you may even consider storing them on view in a cabinet or on a shelf.
 In fact, all sizes of the bowls, plates, mugs and drinkware are able to nest, providing for ease while serving and efficient storage.
 The inspiration behind Hasami Porcelain’s stacking concept comes from traditional Japanese tiered food-storage boxes, Jūbako.
+This design approach is on full display when pairing the Hasami Glass Tumbler with the wood lid with gasket.

 You’ll notice each Hasami piece has an organic look which stems from traditional Japanese manufacturing techniques.
 In Japan, the methodology has been efficient and collaborative: Each product is passed onto different craftsmen in various parts of the village to undergo a specific step of handwork until the product is completed.
 Craftsmen are skilled in their own specialized roles, such as soil and stone mixing, product molding, glazing, and kiln maintenance during firing.
 They each contribute in their own way to create a piece that is naturally different from all the rest.